jotes/pontoon/docs/admin/deployment.rst

    Set to 'github' if you want to use 'GitHub' (corresponding GITHUB_* settings must be set).
    Set to 'gitlab' if you want to use 'GitLab' (corresponding GITLAB_* settings must be set if required).
    Set to 'google' if you want to use 'Google' (corresponding GOOGLE_* settings must be set).
+   Set to 'steam' if you want to use 'Steam' (corresponding STEAM_* settings must be set).

 ``CELERY_ALWAYS_EAGER``
    Controls whether asynchronous tasks (mainly used during sync) are sent to